ADA-research/graphclusterpool/README.md

 ## Running experiments

+The repository does not include all the Datasets as they are to large.
+The user is expected to download them from ``https://chrsmrrs.github.io/datasets/``.
+They must then be converted to the pytorch tensor format, as shown as an example in ``Datasets/PROTEINS/PROTEINS_full/convert-protein.py``.

 To run an experiment, make sure to run the code on a server with Slurm available.
 Then simply pick an experiment (data set) to rerun.
 For example, PROTEIN:
 ```run-sbatch.sh batch-protein.sh```